Student Health Insurance: Frequently Asked Questions

 Will this insurance pay for me to see my own doctor?

 Yes.
 You may go to a doctor or other health care provider of your own choosing or to another facility, such as a walk-in clinic.
 However, there may be a co-payment or other charges, the amount depending on whether or not the health care provider provider you choose participates with the Aetna plan.
 To see if your health care provider participates with the Aetna plan, use the “DocFind” feature of Aetna Student Health’s web page.

 Does school sickness insurance cover birth control pills?

 Yes.
-Starting in August 2012, the Aetna Student Health Plan will provide 100% coverage of certain brands of birth control pills, as well as other forms of contraception, meaning you will no longer have to pay anything for them at the pharmacy when you use your Aetna insurance card.
-The student health insurance plan also covers 100% of the cost of an annual women’s gynecological exam, including a pap test.
+Starting in 2013, the Aetna Student Health Plan has provided 100% coverage of certain brands of birth control pills, as well as other forms of contraception, meaning you will no longer have to pay anything for them at the pharmacy when you use your Aetna insurance card.
+The student health insurance plan also covers 100% (no co-pay) of the cost of an annual women’s gynecological exam, including a pap test.